Google Search Generative Experience

 Next Steps

-As with Google’s other search advances, businesses may actually benefit from SGE by earning features in its provided responses.
+As with Google’s other search advances, businesses can actually benefit from SGE by earning features in its provided responses.
 References in similar offerings such as featured snippets released in 2014, have offered businesses heightened brand visibility and website traffic for searchers seeking additional information.
 To improve your site’s chances of being highlighted in SERP features, maintain SEO best practices including optimizing webpages’ structured data.